kingmak/Data_Share/README.md

 Data_Share
 ==========

 This program collects data from multiple files and then shares it amongst the files.
 Suppose we have files A, B, C and D that consist of different data.
 We want all the files to share this data with each other so File A will also have the data from file B, C and D and so on with other files.
-This is what the program is acomplishing.
+This is what the program is doing.

 The inspiration came from running multiple Call of Duty Modern Warfare 2 servers at once.
 If a hacker joined one of my running servers and got banned then I had to copy their IP to all other server files too so that they don't join my other servers.
 It was taking too long manually thus this program was created.